zakkor/hrf/hawk.md

 /selector/ ...statements
 ```

-Where the selector is a simplified CSS selector, and the expressions are JavaScript statements.
+Where the selector is a simplified CSS selector, and the statements are JavaScript statements.

 [See the matcher documentation for more information on the simplified CSS selector syntax.](/matcher.md)